When the truth has been incinerated and reconciliation seems impossible, there is Reckoning.

 In developmental writing phase, Beagan was supported for Reckoning in its early title RECONCILIATION by the Ontario Arts Council’s TCR recommenders fu-GEN Theatre.
 RECONCILIATION received workshop production support from the OAC and the Canada Council for the Arts.

-This production is funded by:
+This production was funded by: